GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Slow is smooth.
 Smooth is fast.
 - Prioritize
     - Sequence matters.
 E.g. Recipes follow a sequence.
-    - Pareto principle: The vital few with the most ROI
+    - [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
+Roughly 80% of consequences come from 20% of causes.
+The vital few with the most ROI.
     - The Important & Urgent
         - "I have two kinds of problems: the urgent and the important.
 The urgent are not important, and the important are never urgent." ~ In a 1954 speech to the Second Assembly of the World Council of Churches, former U.S. President Dwight D. Eisenhower, who was quoting Dr J. Roscoe Miller, president of Northwestern University, said the above.
 This "Eisenhower Principle" is said to be how he organized his workload and priorities.
 Important items contribute to our goals; Urgent items contribute to the goals of others.
         - Important and Urgent.
 Tasks to DO IMMEDIATELY.